 - What effect did those treatments have?

-- Questions and answers about bursitis and tendonitis.
+- Bursitis and tendonitis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Bursitis/default.asp.
-Accessed Aug.
-4, 2011.
+Accessed July 19, 2014.

 You Are ...
 The Campaign for Mayo Clinic